Green Fingered Gods and Goddesses

 Cornwall’s mild climate has enabled passionate gardeners both past and present, many of whom dedicated their lives to realise their dreams, to create some of the most spectacular gardens in England.

 Most of the gardens in Cornwall are only open during the summer so be sure to check their website for seasonal opening times, entrance fees and whether there are discounts available for RHS, National Trust and other garden members.

 Many of the gardens in Cornwall have really excellent nurseries, shops and cafes so make sure that you stop off for something to eat and to buy some plant specimens to take home with you.

 There are too many to mention but the following gardens are a joy to visit at any time of the year:-

-Close to Falmouth is the wonderful Trebah Gardens where you can take your dog for a lead walk.
-They have a fabulous little beach and beach cafe as well as a very good shop and restaurant that serves excellent locally sourced produce up to half an hour before they close.
+Close to Falmouth is the wonderful Trebah Gardens where you can walk through the gardens down to their private beach year round.
+They have a fabulous little beach cafe (summer season only) as well as a very good shop and restaurant that serve excellent locally sourced produce up to half an hour before they close.

-There is also an amphitheatre within the garden where they host musical and theatre events.
+There is also an amphitheatre within the garden where they host musical and theatre events in the summer.

 The shop is a real treasure trove of goodies for gardeners and for finding original take home gifts for friends and loved ones.
 They have a wonderful nursery there too.
 A lovely day out.
 Be sure to have coffee and cake or lunch there when visiting.
 All homemade!